-For example, if an employee provides services that would normally be performed by the business office, the cost should be charged as an indirect cost activity (Function 7200) even if the employee spends 100 percent of his or her time working on a particular program.
+For example, if an employee provides services that would normally be performed by the business office, the cost should be charged as an indirect cost activity (Function 7200) even if the employee spends 100 percent of their time working on a particular program.
 This consistent cost treatment prevents a program from being charged for business office services as a direct cost and then again when indirect costs are charged to the program.
-However, if an employee provides supplemental services above the level provided by the business office or if he or she provides services normally required of program managers, the cost would be considered a project-related administration cost (Function 2150) rather than an indirect cost.
+However, if an employee provides supplemental services above the level provided by the business office or if they provide services normally required of program managers, the cost would be considered a project-related administration cost (Function 2150) rather than an indirect cost.